Judgh/CNFL/README.md

-This is the README document for the paper "A Study on the Effectiveness of Code Naturalness in Software Fault Localization".
+This is the repository for the paper "A Study on the Effectiveness of Code Naturalness in Software Fault Localization".
+Our code draws inspiration from two prior works: the paper "Revisiting Unnaturalness for Automated Program Repair in the Era of Large Language Models" and its accompanying replication package (available at https://github.com/squaresLab/entropy-apr-replication), as well as the paper "An Empirical Study on the Code Naturalness Modeling Capability for LLMs in Automated Patch Correctness Assessment" and its associated code repository (available at https://github.com/YuningLi0902/CodeNaturalnessModeling).